Services Contacts Free Consultation via WhatsApp

 Soviet-style certificates

-Birth certificates issued in the USSR are legally valid on Russian territory.
+Birth certificates issued in the USSR (in the RSFSR, Ukrainian SSR, Belarusian SSR and other union republics) are legally valid on Russian territory.
 However, when placing an apostille, difficulties may arise: seals and signatures may be illegible due to age, data about issuance may be absent from electronic databases.
 In this case, an archive request will be required to confirm the birth record.

 Citizenship inserts